Message from Mr. George M. Payne, Vice President, Workforce Development & Continuing Education

 English as a Second Language (Noncredit ESL)

-To meet the expanding need for language training, WD&CE offers a broad array of English courses to help students whose native language is not English prepare to enter the English Language for Academic Purposes (ELAP) program or to enhance their proficiency in English in order to progress professionally.
+To meet the expanding need for language training, WD&CE offers a broad array of English courses to help students whose native language is not English prepare to enter the American English Language Program (AELP) or to enhance their proficiency in English in order to progress professionally.
 For more information, please visit the website: www.montgomerycollege.edu/wdce/ce/esl.html.

 The biotechnology workforce development program serves the needs of the county’s growing biotechnology industry.
 Courses are offered to interest both scientists and the general public.
 Topics include basic biotechnology, laboratory skills, and Food and Drug Administration (FDA) regulatory compliance.
 Customized training options are available.